SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    /> shoppingList now contains \(shoppingList.count) items, and someone is making pancakes
    </ shoppingList now contains 3 items, and someone is making pancakes

-Alternatively, a new item can be added to the end of an array with the addition assignment operator (``+=``):
+Alternatively, add a new item to the end of an array with the addition assignment operator (``+=``):

 .. testcode:: arraysInferred